beerdog/slides-event-sourcing/slides.md

 // Public method is called from controller or similar. public void SetEstimate(ProjectState projectState, int? estimate..)
 {
+    // Is the task in the project, is the project archived.
     ValidateProjectState(projectState, Snapshot.ProjectTaskId);

-    if (Snapshot.Estimate != estimate)
+    // Only generate an event if we have to. if (Snapshot.Estimate != estimate)
     {
         ApplyChange(new ProjectTaskEstimateSet(Snapshot.ProjectTaskId, estimate..));